mulinlab/CHANCE/README.md

 Required data for CHANCE
 ===
 All the required data for running CHANCE can be downloaded from figshare using the following link https://figshare.com/ndownloader/files/42377139.
 After downloading, unzip the files using the command `tar -zxvf data.tar.gz`.
-Make sure to place the /data and /script directories in the same folder
+Make sure to place the `data` and `script` directories in the same folder

 Input file
 ===